-The trek takes you past gigantic cascading waterfalls, past difficult trails to a Gompa anointed after the Crystal Mountain that has nine complexes and Mandalas of ceiling painting depicting the life of Buddhism.
+The trek takes you past gigantic cascading waterfalls, past difficult trails to a gompa named after the Crystal Mountain that has nine complexes and Mandalas of ceiling paintings depicting the life of Buddhism.

-The trek in the Dolpo region is done following the Suli Gad River where one passes through thick conifer forests and villages of both the Thakuri and Buddhist community all in the vicinity of colossal mount Dhaulagiri looking down on you.
+The trek in the Dolpo region is done following the Suli Gad River, where one passes through thick conifer forests and villages of both the Thakuri and Buddhist communities, all in the vicinity of colossal Mount Dhaulagiri looking down on you.

 The trek to Dolpo and back to Juphal

-Our trek starts in earnest after having landed at Juphal from where we head towards Dunai.
-Then we camp in Tarakot below the fortress.
-The next two days, we camp at Tarap camp one and two.
-Then it is onto Dho and Shering Gompa and if you were lucky enough, you would catch the sights of maggots and rabbits, and their burrows.
-The next on the list trekking destinations in the Dolpo trek is Langmo Che Camp and Sibu.
+Our trek starts in earnest after having landed at Juphal, from where we head towards Dunai.
+Then we camp in Tarakot, below the fortress.
+The next two days, we camp at Tarap Camps one and two.
+Then it is onto Dho and Shering Gompa, and if you were lucky enough, you would see the sights of maggots and rabbits, and their burrows.
+The next on the list of trekking destinations in the Dolpo trek is Langmo Che Camp and Sibu.

-From Sibu, it is onto Saldang, Ching La, and finally the highlight of the trek, Shey Gompa and Lake Phoksumdo, an alpine fresh water lake at 6,311 m.
-After having sampled the delight of the hike, we head back via Sehuld Banjyang, Ringmo, Sepka, Roha Gaon and Juphal to fly back to Kathmandu.
+From Sibu, it is onto Saldang, Ching La, and finally the highlight of the trek, Shey Gompa and Lake Phoksumdo, an alpine freshwater lake at 6,311 m.
+After having sampled the delights of the hike, we head back via Sehuld Banjyang, Ringmo, Sepka, Roha Gaon, and Juphal to fly back to Kathmandu.

 1. Day one – Arrival in Kathmandu (1400m)